 Should I put my Religion or Ethnicity, or should I leave it blank?

 For most students, there are usually going to be clues about your religion or ethnicity on the application, especially on your Activities page.
-There is no point trying to hide it when admissions officers are going to figure it out anyways.
+There is no point trying to hide it when admissions officers are likely going to figure it out anyways.
+But ultimately, this is optional and needs to be in your comfort zone.

 When should I put that I am Proficient in a foreign language?